PaeyMoopy/PlexMate/README.md

 - Discord bot token
 - Overseerr instance with API access
 - TMDB API key
-- Optional but recommended: Sonarr and Radarr instances for enhanced availability checking
+- Sonarr and/or Radarr instances for availability checking and notifications
-- Optional: Tautulli for Plex webhook notifications
+- Optional: Tautulli for Plex webhook notifications (not required for Jellyfin/Emby users)

 ## Deployment